bodispatrik1995/flatpack/README.md

 # FlatPack

 **FlatPack** is a full-stack web application designed for real estate ads.
 Users can search for available properties or upload their own real estate listings.
+This project is scool team project the team mates are:
+-Ádám Moor
+-Attila Gonda
+-Patrik Bódis
 This project is powered by a Laravel backend and a React frontend, all packaged within Docker for easy setup and deployment.'
 ![Screenshot 2024-11-05 163459](https://github.com/user-attachments/assets/a34e8bfe-f8f3-4223-8c32-ba629115c984)

 ## Features